-Figure 4.9 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 1: 50% lower import levies)
+Figure 5.9 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 1: 50% lower import levies)

-4.3.3 Scenario 2 - Lower exchange rates
+5.3.3 Scenario 2 - Lower exchange rates

 This second scenario evaluates the consequences of 10% lower exchange rates of all non-EU currencies.
-In Figure 4.10 the impact of lower exchange rates is shown.
+In Figure 5.10 the impact of lower exchange rates is shown.
 In this scenario the Ukraine and the USA can be relatively cheap suppliers of whole egg powder in Frankfurt.
-The total costs of production, transport and levies would be below (Ukraine) or a little above (USA) the average EU level.
+The total costs of production, transport and levies of Ukraine and USA would be below the average EU level.
 However, this scenario has less impact than the previous scenario with the lower import levies.

-Figure 4.10 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 2: 10% lower exchange rate)
+Figure 5.10 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 2: 10% lower exchange rate)

-4.3.4 Scenario 3 - Combination of lower import levies and lower exchange rates
+5.3.4 Scenario 3 - Combination of lower import levies and lower exchange rates

 This scenario is a combination of the previous two scenarios: 50% lower import levies (scenario 1) and also 10% lower exchange rates of all non-EU currencies (scenario 2).
-The consequences of this combination are illustrated in Figure 4.11.
+The consequences of this combination are illustrated in Figure 5.11.
 In this scenario all non-EU countries would be very cheap suppliers of whole egg powder to the EU market.
-Offer prices in Frankfurt could be 7% (Argentina, India) to even 16% (Ukraine) below the average EU level.
+Offer prices in Frankfurt could be 6% (Argentina, India) to even 14% (Ukraine) below the average EU level.

-Figure 4.11 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 3: 50% lower import levies and 10% lower exchange rate)
+Figure 5.11 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 3: 50% lower import levies and 10% lower exchange rate)

-4.3.5 Scenario 4 - Combination of zero import levies and lower exchange rates
+5.3.5 Scenario 4 - Combination of zero import levies and lower exchange rates

 This scenario is a combination of zero import levies and 10% lower exchange rates of all non-EU currencies.
-In fact this is a 'worst-case' scenario.
-The consequences of this scenario are illustrated in Figure 4.12.
+In fact, this is a 'worst-case' scenario.
+The consequences of this scenario are illustrated in Figure 5.12.
 In this worst-case scenario all non-EU countries would be very cheap suppliers of whole egg powder to the EU market.
-Offer prices in Frankfurt could be 20% (Argentina, India) to 29% (Ukraine) below the average EU level.
+Offer prices in Frankfurt could be 18% (Argentina, India) to 27% (Ukraine) below the average EU level.

-Figure 4.12 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 4: zero import levies and 10% lower exchange rates)
+Figure 5.12 Offer price of whole egg powder (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram (scenario 4: zero import levies and 10% lower exchange rate)

-Conclusions 5
+Conclusions 6